-The management plan is not a stand-alone document and should be read in conjunction with other relevant policies and documentation as detailed in sections 11 and 12.
+The management plan is not a stand-alone document and should be read in conjunction with other relevant policies and documentation.
 The plan does however bring together a wide range of issues and information in one document and where relevant, highlights links to other, more detailed documents/policies.